 Fx4 is a proprietary name of Ford’s off-road package trucks that gets additional features for better functionality on rugged landscapes.
 Fx4 are to Fords, what Z71 package is to Chevy.
 The Fx4 package is available on both F-Series and Ranger Ford trucks.

 Fx4 looks similar and gives almost the same performance as the non-FX4 pickups.
-But the additional features from the package make Fx4 superior to their companions.
+However, the additional features from the package make Fx4 superior to their companions.
 This package provides relief to the drivers when they embark on thrilling adventures.

 - Rock Crawl drive mode